Nuclear-matter saturation and symmetry energy within $\Delta$--full chiral effective field theory

 The non-implausible predictions of nuclear matter properties that is shown in the upper triangle of Fig.~\ref{fig:NM_corner_plot} is a form of Bayes linear forecasting.
 By just considering expectation values such as means and variances---thereby avoiding the full probabilistic specification of uncertain quantities---we made the analysis simpler and more technically straightforward.
 While this allowed us to identify the parameter region of interest and to explore the model's forecasting capabilities, we now make an effort to extract a \PPD{} with which we can make probabilistic statements.

-First, we revisit all remaining interaction parametrizations and keep only those that survive an extra implausibility analysis involving selected phase shifts in $S$ and $P$ waves up to $T_\mathrm{lab} = 200$~MeV and that give an unbound ${}^1S_0$ ground-state in the $np$ system.
-This step results in a significant reduction to $10^4$ acceptable samples.
+First, we revisit all remaining interaction parametrizations and keep only those that survive an extra implausibility analysis involving the selected $S$ and $P$ wave phase shifts and that give an unbound ${}^1S_0$ ground-state in the neutron-proton system.
+This step results in a significant reduction to $8218$ acceptable samples.
 Second, we introduce a set of calibration observables \Dcal{} and a normally-distributed likelihood, \likelihood{\Dcal}{{\vec \alpha}}, assuming independent experimental, method, emulator, and model errors~\cite{jiang2022:long}.
 At this stage we employ the established method of sampling/importance resampling~\cite{Smith:1992aa,Jiang:2022off} to approximately extract samples from the parameter posterior \prCond{{\vec \alpha}}{\Dcal,I}.
 In this step we assume a uniform prior probability for all non-implausible samples~\footnote{The prior for $c_{1,2,3,4}$ is the multivariate Gaussian resulting from a Roy-Steiner analysis of $\pi N$ scattering data~\cite{siemens2017}.}.

 In this work we especially considered two different sets of model calibration data: (i) $\Dcal = \Dfew$ encompassing binding energies and point-proton radii of \nuc{2,3}{H} and \nuc{4}{He} plus the quadrupole moment of the deuteron, and (ii) $\Dcal = \Dmany$ where we complemented the above set of observables with the energy and radius of \nuc{16}{O}.
+Note that our choice of history-matching observables allows for both PPD resampling analyses to be performed from the same set of non-implausible prior samples.

 Having access to approximate parameter posteriors we first extract samples from the model \PPD{} defined as ${\rm PPD}_\mathrm{th} = \{ {\rm \textbf{y}_{th}}({{\vec \alpha}}) : {{\vec \alpha}} \sim \prCond{{\vec \alpha}}{\Dcal,I} \}$.
 As a non-trivial model validation we predict the \nuc{6}{Li} threshold energy $S_d = E(\nuc{2}{H}) + E(\nuc{4}{He}) - E(\nuc{6}{Li})$ using our \EC{} emulators.
 The 90\% credible intervals are $[-0.14,1.54]$~MeV and $[1.23, 1.84]$~MeV for ${\rm PPD}_\mathrm{th}$ with \Dfew{} and \Dmany{} calibration data, respectively.
 Both predictions are consistent with the experimental value $S_d = 1.474$~MeV~\cite{Tilley:2002vg}, but the latter one is significantly more precise.